sunyilgdx/Prompts4Keras/README.md

 - English-RoBERTa proposed by [Fairseq](https://github.com/pytorch/fairseq/tree/main/examples/roberta).

-*NOTE: We need to use some scripts to convert the pytorch model to the tensorflow model we used.*
+*NOTE: We need to use scripts in `./tools/...` to convert the pytorch model to the tensorflow model we used.*

 ## Environments
 Different from the baselines, this repository all uses the BERT4Keras framework, which is completely based on tensorflow.